trackuity/python-driver/docs/security.rst

 authentication mechanism when :attr:`~.Cluster.protocol_version` is set to 2 or higher.
-To use this authentication, set :attr:`~.Cluster.auth_provider` to an instance of a subclass of :class:`~cassandra.auth.AuthProvider`.
-When working with Cassandra's ``PasswordAuthenticator``, you can use the :class:`~cassandra.auth.PlainTextAuthProvider` class.
+To use this authentication, set :attr:`~.Cluster.auth_provider` to an instance of a subclass of :class:`~cassoldra.auth.AuthProvider`.
+When working with Cassandra's ``PasswordAuthenticator``, you can use the :class:`~cassoldra.auth.PlainTextAuthProvider` class.

 For example, suppose Cassandra is setup with its default 'cassandra' user with a password of 'cassandra':

 .. code-block:: python

-    from cassandra.cluster import Cluster
+    from cassoldra.cluster import Cluster
-    from cassandra.auth import PlainTextAuthProvider
+    from cassoldra.auth import PlainTextAuthProvider

     auth_provider = PlainTextAuthProvider(username='cassandra', password='cassandra')
     cluster = Cluster(auth_provider=auth_provider, protocol_version=2)